About this Summit

 After a short break, we’ll touch on workflows and tools to help get the job done, and end our time together with a share-all group chat on defining, creating and cultivating team culture so everyone can leave the session with immediate action steps to take toward their digital media goals.

-We will for as much as we can into this two and half hours.
+We will for as much as we can into this two hours.
 And everything we discuss and share will be left with you as a resource.

 As the woman you often hear before you see, Samantha Ragland is currently Manager of Digital Storytelling at The Palm Beach Post, responsible for growing her team of 8 journalists into digital strategists.
 A Southerner to the core, Samantha has big ideas to match her big personality and welcomes the opportunity to experiment, assess and teach.